robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 ???
 Let's try out some of these features.
 Consider this Vulnerability description in Apache HTTP Webserver.
 Which CWE do you think best describes the mistake that led to this vulnerability?

-Pause the video here.
+Pause here.
 Use some of the links on the previous slide to conduct your own independent investigation.
 Make a list of one of more CWEs that you find best captures the mistake that led to this vulnerability.
 Remember, a good mapping finds the most specific CWE.

 --